Are Rob Kardashian And Blac Over For Good After Twitter And Instagram Photo Scandal?

 Rob Kardashian and Blac Chyna began dating in early 2016 and announced their pregnancy just months later.
 Then, around the time of their daughter Dream’s birth, the pair began to experience relationship turmoil and ultimately called it quits.
 That said, they were allegedly trying to make amends up until recently.

-Prior to his relationship with Blac Chyna, Rob Kardashian was diagnosed with diabetes and many feared that the health crisis could have dire consequences for Kardashian, who was extremely overweight at the time.
+Before his relationship with Blac Chyna, Rob Kardashian was diagnosed with diabetes, and many feared that the health crisis could have dire consequences for Kardashian, who was extremely overweight at the time.
 Then, as he and Blac Chyna grew closer, Kardashian began to eat better and exercise and appeared to be on the right track towards a healthier lifestyle.

-Unfortunately, Rob Kardashian’s lifestyle choices eventually returned to the way they were and in recent weeks, he’s remained out of the spotlight completely.
+Unfortunately, Rob Kardashian’s lifestyle choices eventually returned to the way they were, and in recent weeks, he’s remained out of the spotlight completely.

 Although Rob Kardashian’s family, including his mother, Kris Jenner, and sisters, Kourtney, Kim, Khloe, Kendall, and Kylie, are expected to resume filming on Keeping Up With the Kardashians in the coming weeks, it’s hard to say whether or not he will be featured.